FTMahringer/FTMahringer/README.md

 ---

 ### ⭐ Fun Fact
-I enjoy self-hosting servers, building custom applications, and over-optimizing programs to the point where I sometimes confuse myself and have to rethink and reprogram them in my head.
+I enjoy self-hosting servers, building custom applications, and over-optimizing programs to the point where I sometimes confuse myself and have to rethink and redo it.
 ---